|Wednesday, November 7, 2018||5:30PM - 9:00PM||The Vivian and David Campbell Conference Facility, 1 Devonshire Place|

 7 – 9 November 2018

-In honour of the celebration in 2018 of the founding of Czechoslovakia and remembering fifty years since the Warsaw Pact invasion in 1968, the Centre for European, Russian and Eurasian Studies (CERES) at the Munk School of Global Affairs and Public Policy will hold a two-day conference to mark these important anniversaries and give visibility to the contribution of Czechs and Slovaks in Europe and North America.
+In honour of the celebration in 2018 of the founding of Czechoslovakia, remembering fifty years since the Warsaw Pact invasion in 1968, and the events of 1989 and after, the Centre for European, Russian and Eurasian Studies (CERES) at the Munk School of Global Affairs and Public Policy will hold a two-day conference to mark these important anniversaries and give visibility to the contribution of Czechs and Slovaks in Europe and North America.
 The conference combines academic panels, films and a graduate student conference.

 5:30 PM Evening Cultural Event

 Havel and Underground Culture.